top of page

 Eggnog is a custard base with added spice and, if required, the alcohol of your choice.
 I prefer a hint of brandy, but it is equally delicious without it.

-To drink it as it is, just pour the chilled eggnog into a glass and serve with whipped cream.
+To drink it as it is, just pour the chilled eggnog into a glass and serve it with whipped cream.
 You can also use it instead of milk in coffee.
-To do this, you have to make sure that you warm the eggnog up; otherwise, it will curdle, and no one wants a cup of coffee-flavoured scrambled eggs!
+To do this, you have to make sure you warm the eggnog; otherwise, it will curdle, and no one wants a cup of coffee-flavoured scrambled eggs!

 Add as much eggnog to a mug as you would milk, and slowly pour the coffee in while you stir quickly.